 Estes said the bugs often winter in homes and with the onset of cooler weather may be seen on houses looking for winter shelter.

-At the General Election to be held on November 8th (and beginning September 29th for those voting early), you will be called upon to adopt or reject this proposal to add a new Section (Section 11) to the Revenue Article (Article IX) of the Illinois Constitution that provides that revenue generated from transportation related taxes and fees ("transportation funds") shall be used exclusively for transportation related purposes.
+At the General Election to be held on November 8th (and beginning September 29th for those voting early), you will be called upon to adopt or reject this proposal to add a new Section (Section 11) to the Revenue Article (Article IX) of the Illinois Constitution that provides that revenue generated from transportation related taxes and fees ("transportation funds") shall be used best generic levitra overnight exclusively for transportation related purposes.

 Back in April of this year, I voted in favor of House Joint Resolution Constitutional Amendment 36 to give the people of Illinois the opportunity to be heard on this issue.
 Click HERE to learn more about this proposal and download the full text of information provided by the Secretary of State.